LilMCJOE/Alx_DjangoLearnLab/django_blog/README.md

 You are the author of the post you are trying to edit or delete.
 Unauthorized users trying to access restricted views will be redirected to the login page or shown a "403 Forbidden" error, depending on the action they are trying to perform.

+Comment Functionality Documentation
+Overview
+The comment system in the Django blog allows users to engage with blog posts by adding, editing, and deleting comments.
+This document outlines how to use these features and explains the permissions associated with comment operations.

+Adding Comments
+Feature: Authenticated users can add comments to blog posts.

+Steps:

+Navigate to a Blog Post Detail Page: Go to the page displaying the blog post to which you want to add a comment.

+Locate the Comment Form: Scroll to the section labeled "Add a Comment" on the blog post detail page.

+Fill Out the Comment Form:

+Enter your comment in the text area provided.
+Click the "Post Comment" button to submit your comment.
+Success Confirmation: After submitting, the page will refresh and display your new comment below the blog post.

+Editing Comments
+Feature: Users can edit their own comments.

+Steps:

+Navigate to the Blog Post Detail Page: Locate the blog post containing the comment you wish to edit.

+Find Your Comment: Locate the comment you want to edit.
+Only comments authored by the logged-in user will show the "Edit" option.

+Click "Edit": This will take you to a form pre-filled with the current content of the comment.

+Modify the Comment:

+Update the text in the comment form.
+Click the "Save" button to submit the changes.
+Success Confirmation: The page will refresh and display the updated comment.

+Deleting Comments
+Feature: Users can delete their own comments.

+Steps:

+Navigate to the Blog Post Detail Page: Find the blog post with the comment you wish to delete.

+Locate Your Comment: Find the comment you want to delete.
+The "Delete" option will be available only for comments authored by the logged-in user.

+Click "Delete": You will be prompted to confirm the deletion.

+Confirm Deletion:

+Click the "Delete" button on the confirmation page.
+The comment will be removed from the blog post.
+Success Confirmation: The page will refresh, and the comment will no longer be visible.

+Permissions Handling
+Comment Permissions:

+Adding Comments: Any authenticated user can add comments to blog posts.

+Editing Comments: Only the author of a comment can edit it.
+This is enforced by checking if the logged-in user is the same as the comment's author.

+Deleting Comments: Only the author of a comment can delete it.
+This is similarly enforced by verifying that the logged-in user matches the comment's author.

+Technical Implementation:

+Views:

+CommentCreateView handles the creation of comments and requires the user to be authenticated.
+CommentUpdateView allows editing of comments and uses UserPassesTestMixin to ensure that only the comment’s author can access it.
+CommentDeleteView permits deletion of comments and also uses UserPassesTestMixin for authorization.
+Templates:

+The comment form is included in the blog post detail template, showing the form for adding comments and links for editing and deleting existing comments.
+Forms:

+CommentForm is used for both creating and editing comments, ensuring that only valid content is submitted.